Progress Toward Understanding Baryon Resonances: Heavy-Quark Baryons

 The doubly-strange $\Omega_b^-$ baryon (quark content $ssb$), was just recently discovered at Fermilab.
 None of its quantum numbers has been measured, but it is almost certainly the $\frac{1}{2}^+$~ground state.
 First reported in 2008 by the D\O~collaboration in $\Omega_b^-\to J/\psi\, \Omega^-$~decays~\cite{arXiv:0808.4142}, it was confirmed in 2009 by the CDF~collaboration in the same decay using 4.2~fb$^{-1}$ of data from $p\bar{p}$~collisions at $\sqrt{s} = 1.96$~TeV.
 Figure~\ref{Figure:LHCb_Omega}~(b) shows the $ J/\psi\,\Omega^-$~distribution from CDF~\cite{arXiv:0905.3123}.
 The signal is observed at a mass of $6054.4\pm 6.8\,({\rm stat.})\pm 0.9\,({\rm syst.})$~MeV, in disagreement with the initial mass from D\O, which was determined to be $6165\pm 10\pm 13$~MeV.

 The mass measurements of the $\Omega_b^-$~baryon is thus particularly interesting because the CDF and D\O~results differ by more than $6\sigma$.
-The LHCb collaboration has also studied the $\Omega_b^-$ using data corresponding to an integrated luminosity of 0.62~fb$^{-1}$ of $pp$~collisions at a center-of-mass energy of $\sqrt{s} = 7$~TeV between March and August 2011.
+The LHCb collaboration has also studied the $\Omega_b^-$ using data corresponding to an integrated luminosity of 1.0~fb$^{-1}$ of $pp$~collisions at a center-of-mass energy of $\sqrt{s} = 7$~TeV~\cite{Aaij:2013ky}.
+This corresponds to the full data sample collected in 2011.
 Figure~\ref{Figure:LHCb_Omega}~(right) shows the $ J/\psi\,\Omega^-$ distribution from the LHCb analysis~\cite{Aaij:2013ky}.
 The mass of the $\Omega_b^-$~signal has been extracted by performing an unbinned extended maximum likelihood fit using a Gaussian function for the signal and an exponential function for the background.
 It has been determined to~\cite{Aaij:2013ky}

 which is in very good agreement with the earlier CDF result~\cite{arXiv:0905.3123} and closer to most theoretical predictions for the $\Omega_b^-$ which vary in the range from 5940 to 6120~MeV.